-- Zeff, Stephen A. 1966.
+- 1Zeff, Stephen A. 1966.
 American Accounting Association: Its First Fifty Years, 1916-1966.
 Evanston, IL: American Accounting Association; Flesher, Dale L. 1991.
 The Third Quarter Century of the American Accounting Association, 1966-1991.
-Sarasota, FL: American Accounting Association. - Gordon, R. A., and J. E. Howell.
+Sarasota, FL: American Accounting Association. - 2Gordon, R. A., and J. E. Howell.
 1959.
 Higher Education for Business.
 New York, NY: Columbia University Press; Pierson, F. C. 1959.
 The Education of American Businessmen.
-New York, NY: McGraw-Hill. - The 13 section journals include Accounting and the Public Interest; Auditing: A Journal of Practice & Theory; Behavioral Research in Accounting; Current Issues in Auditing; The Journal of the American Taxation Association; Journal of Emerging Technologies in Accounting; Journal of Governmental & Nonprofit Accounting; Journal of Information Systems; Journal of International Accounting Research; The ATA Journal of Legal Tax Research; Journal of Management Accounting Research; Journal of Forensic Accounting; and The Journal of Financial Accounting Research. - Headcount per 1991-1992 Directory of the American Accounting Association and staff listing per AAA website, accessed 6/2/2016: http://aaahq.org/About/Directories/Staff

-&lt;sup>5Formed in 1974 and merged into the AAA four years later.

-&lt;sup>6Originally organized as the Artificial Intelligence/Emerging Technologies Section.
+New York, NY: McGraw-Hill. - 3The 13 section journals include Accounting and the Public Interest; Auditing: A Journal of Practice & Theory; Behavioral Research in Accounting; Current Issues in Auditing; The Journal of the American Taxation Association; Journal of Emerging Technologies in Accounting; Journal of Governmental & Nonprofit Accounting; Journal of Information Systems; Journal of International Accounting Research; The ATA Journal of Legal Tax Research; Journal of Management Accounting Research; Journal of Forensic Accounting Research; and Journal of Financial Reporting. - 4Headcount per 1991-1992 Directory of the American Accounting Association and staff listing per AAA website, accessed 6/2/2016: http://aaahq.org/About/Directories/Staff - 5Formed in 1974 and merged into the AAA four years later. - 6Originally organized as the Artificial Intelligence/Emerging Technologies Section.